wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 64 bytes using the set index extracted from the virtual page number as well as the predicted page size class.
 Once the transfer finishes, a four-way comparison is performed in parallel.
 Only one DRAM access is issued.
 Each row in the DRAM is assumed to be 2KB, which can hold 32 sets.

+The paper recommends using die-stacked DRAM to implement POM-TLB.
+Lower access latancy and greater potential bandwidth can be achieved with die-stacked DRAM.
+In addition, using POM-TLB avoids contending for memory bus bandwidth with memory instructions. as accessing POM-TLB consumes precious DRAM bus capacity, which is sometimes oversubscribed in data-intensive workloads